Early Support for Infants and Toddlers (ESIT) offered at Joya Child and Family Development

 Joya Child and Family Development

-Joya provides comprehensive developmental evaluation as well as feeding therapy and nutrition services for children from birth to age three who are not meeting age-appropriate developmental milestones or are at risk of developmental delay for any reason.
+Offers comprehensive developmental evaluations, in addition to feeding therapy and nutritional services, for children from birth to age three who are not meeting age-appropriate developmental milestones or who are at risk of developmental delays for various reasons.